pelinski/fftTerrain/README.md

 Working on Laptop (MacOS) but not on pi, looks like pi doesn't like processing3D (P3D)

 ## The mesh
-2d grid with triangles

-each vertex is indexed with [x][y]
+2d grid with squares divided by its diagonal in triangles.
+Each vertex is indexed with [x][y], where:

-[x] is the frequency bins
+* [x] is the frequency bins

-[y] is the timeline
+* [y] is the timeline

-the vertex/nodes are moved in the [z] direction using the amplitude of the fft
+The vertex/nodes are then moved in the [z] direction using the amplitude of the fft

 ## Usage on raspberryPi
 ```